3 Reasons You Need The New Nike Air VaporMax Flyknit 2

 Want more Air Max?
 Don’t worry — we’ll be back every day this week to feature another of our favorite Air Max models from the past 30 years.
 Trust us, you don’t want to miss this.

 Every week we’ll be featuring our top women’s pick and breaking down why it’s essential for your wardrobe.
-Check back on Fridays to view our hottest clothing and shoes from gym to street.
+Check back for the hottest clothing and shoes in our Women's Must-Haves blog.

 There have been plenty of legendary Nike Air Max shoes through the years — take a look back with Drew Hammell of @NikeStories.